Juliogragirena/fazt-web/src/atoms/Icon/Icon.md

    | fa-8x  |  8em   |
    | fa-9x  |  9em   |
    | fa-10x |  10em  |
-### 5. classes
+#### 4. classes
-this prop receives a class which you want to add to the icon to facilitate its modification
+This prop receives a class which you want to add to the icon to facilitate its modification